-REPs are the companies who are responsible for selling electricity to consumers and are the ones who generate your bill.
+REPs are the companies that are responsible for selling electricity to consumers and are the ones who generate your bill.

-Two other names you might have seen in reference to deregulation are the Public Utility Commission of Texas (PUCT) and the Electricity Reliability Council of Texas (ERCOT).
+Two other names you might have seen involved with deregulation are the Public Utility Commission of Texas (PUCT) and the Electricity Reliability Council of Texas (ERCOT).

 ERCOT manages the flow of electricity to millions of customers around the state and schedules power transmission around the grid.

-ERCOT keeps an eye on all of the production and transmission companies to make sure power is reliably sent to consumers.
+ERCOT monitors all production and transmission companies to ensure power is reliably sent to consumers.